 Insufficient sleep causes difficulty in focusing clearly on the tasks at hand.
 And we all know that if we do not maintain focus on what we do, we commit mistakes and errors.

-Have you noticed that when you lack sleep that it’s too hard to go through your usual day at work?
+Have you noticed that when you lack sleep it’s too hard to go through your usual day at work?
 It seems very difficult to grasp and understand the usual reports that you are already used to.
 And it’s just because you did not get enough sleep.

 Lack of sleep could also potentially cause occupational hazards and endanger the health and safety of workers according to this study.
 According to the study, it is because of the inability of the individual to maintain focus.